Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 ### 5. Sidenotes:

-* Currently the form is not functional, so testing was only done to make sure that input messages are displayed if a user tries to "submit" the form without filling out a required field or checking the required boxes
+* Currently the form is not functional, so testing was only done to make sure that input messages are triggered if a user tries to "submit" the form without filling out a required field or checking the required boxes

 ---